Playground Proposal

 Davey Parent Teacher Organization (PTO) would like to address this problem to make its playground more accessible and inclusive to all body types and needs.
 We have spoken to aids, teachers, parents, staff, the Kent City School District (KCSD) School Board, KCSD Administration, and KCSD maintenance and grounds supervisor to determine how to address these needs for all users.

-This will allow our students with physical differences or adaptive equipment for ambulation to access the playground more independently without strenuous adult assistance.
+This will allow our students with physical differences or adaptive equipment for movement to access the playground more independently without strenuous adult assistance.

 Since Davey’s grounds are open to the public year-round, this playground acts as a community playground as well.
 The City of Kent does not currently have any accessible playgrounds of this size within city limits.
 Neighborhood children regularly utilize this playground, so the benefits of upgrading the equipment would extend to the whole community and not just the Davey neighborhood.
 We would like to be able to supply a safe and engaging location for children to play and develop their gross motor and social skills for lifelong health and wellbeing.

-Davey PTO conducted a small fundraiser last year, yielding over $3000.
+Davey PTO began with a small fundraiser in 2023, yielding over $3000.
 Some of this was spent to repaint the games on the pavement and to purchase small equipment such as jump ropes, sand toys, and playground balls.
 The remaining amount is earmarked to start this proposed project and to cover marketing expenses.
-We have also received grants for $30,000, $75,000, and several smaller grants and individual contributions.
+We have also received several large and small grants and individual contributions.
 Any monies raised over our proposed goals will be utilized by PTO for other education and wellness activities for the Davey community.

 “We would like to add an accessible merry-go-round that all bodies can use, as well as a climber that has a ramp, a rocking boat, a sensory spinning chair, and several sensory boards for all abilities.”